-Dry rub chicken wings are rubbed with a smoky and sweet coating then baked to a crispy perfection.
+Dry rub chicken wings are rubbed with a smoky and sweet coating and then baked to crispy perfection.

 When we got home sadly our local Costco did not have them.
 So light bulb moment, I will make my own dry rub chicken wings at home!

-So off to the internet I went to check out how some of my favorite bloggers make dry rub chicken wings.
-Then since I don’t have a grill, how to bake chicken wings.
+So off to the internet, I went to check out how some of my favorite bloggers make dry rub chicken wings.
+Then since I don’t have a grill, how to bake chicken wings?

+For the rub, I visited Bewitchin’ Kitchen and followed the recipe for Sweet n’ Smoky Rib Rub.
 It had all the spices I thought were in the rub I was basing these on.
-It turned out great and I didn’t need to go out and buy any fancy ingredients.
+It turned out great, and I didn’t need to go out and buy any fancy ingredients.
 I had all of them in my spice cabinet.

 Next, I headed over to The Chunky Chef’s site and followed the directions for baked chicken wings from her Epic Dry-Rubbed Chicken Wings recipe.

 To a large bowl, I added the wings and then drizzled them with 2 tablespoons of oil.

 Sprinkle the wings with the dry rub over the top.